Deltares-research/HydroFlows/docs/user_guide/workflow/compose_workflow.rst

 Initialize a workflow
 ---------------------

-To initialize the :class:`~hydroflows.workflow.Workflow` class, a user can supply following arguments (all optional):
+To initialize the :class:`~workflowpy.Workflow` class, a user can supply following arguments (all optional):

 - The **root directory** *(recommended!)* is the directory where the workflow is executed.
   All input and output files of the rule are relative to this directory.